 Written by Megan Roessler

 (March 2019 issue) DESIGN FOR A DIFFERENCE— MADISON (DFAD) brings change to deserving nonprofits by enlisting the help of professional designers to make over their spaces—pro bono.
-Read More page 16
+Read more about the change

 (April 3, 2019) Watch all the coverage from the day of Spring into Design and the moment it was revealed that Wil Mar Neighborhood Center would receive a free interior makeover from Design for a Difference Madison in 2019.
 Watch here